Loughborough Junction railway station: History

-In the 1860s the London, Chatham and Dover Railway (LCDR) opened its City Branch to central London with tracks between Herne Hill and Elephant and Castle opening in 1863.
-The line remains in use; since 1990 it has been part of the Thameslink route.
+On 6 October 1862 the London, Chatham and Dover Railway (LCDR) opened its City Branch from Herne Hill to Elephant and Castle.
+Services ran from Victoria to Elephant and Castle via a reversing move at Herne Hill.
+From 1 May 1863 services ran directly from Brixton to Camberwell via a curve at Loughborough Junction.
+Services were extended from Elephant and Castle to Blackfriars on 1 June 1894.

 In October 1864 the LCDR opened Loughborough Road station on the north-to-west Brixton spur which connects the City Branch to the original Chatham Main Line at Brixton station.

 On 1 December 1872 platforms were opened on the City branch and on the north-to-east spur (called the Cambria Road platforms and spur after nearby Cambria Road).
 The enlarged station was renamed Loughborough Junction.

-The Loughborough Road platforms closed permanently on 3 April 1916 as a wartime economy measure, by 1916 all LCDR City branch stations south of the River Thames had been closed except Loughborough Junction and Elephant & Castle.
+The Loughborough Road platforms closed during the First World War on 3 April 1916 when the Victoria to Moorgate local service was withdrawn.
+This also led to the closure of Camberwell and Walworth Road stations to the north and the loss of direct service to Brixton, Clapham, Wandsworth Road, Battersea Park Road and Victoria.

 In connection with the Southern Railway suburban electrification the platforms on Cambria Jn spur could not be lengthened so were closed on 12 July 1925.

 After nationalisation the station was part of the Southern Region of British Railways and, from 1986, Network SouthEast.
 Around 1990 the station became part of the Thameslink route.

 Services

-Since September 2014, the Thameslink line has been part of Thameslink and Great Northern.
-Most passenger services from Loughborough Junction run between St Albans and Sutton.
-Some peak-hour Southeastern services between London Blackfriars and Beckenham Junction also call here.